waynodiablo/Oystercard/further_javascript/project_track.md

 # Project track

-For this track, there's almost no structure.
-You'll build two frontend, single page web apps.
-And you'll build your own test library.

-You'll work in unchanging groups of about four for the whole week.
+You'll work in unchanging **teams of about four** for the whole week.

+You'll **implement user stories** for a note-taking app.
+No challenges, no walkthroughs.

+And you'll implement user stories for an app that summarises the news.
+No challenges, no walkthroughs.

 ## Structure of the week